-Our collaborative efforts with the Allegheny Health Network Research Institute (AHN) have resulted in further development of three innovative biomarkers (TC4d, TlgG, and TlgM), for which we obtained an exclusive, worldwide license from AHN in May 2021.
+Our collaborative efforts with the Allegheny Health Network Research Institute (AHN) have resulted in further development of three innovative biomarkers, TC4d, TIgG, and TIgM (the T-Cell Biomarkers), for which we obtained an exclusive, worldwide license from AHN in May 2021.
 These biomarkers have been clinically validated, exhibit a high degree of specificity for lupus and are more sensitive for lupus compared to conventional biomarkers.
 TC4d is patent protected through 2035, representing a proprietary expansion of CB-CAPs, involving a biochemical process wherein complement activation products are measured on T-cells.
-We currently plan to incorporate these three biomarkers into our AVISE® Lupus test toward the end of 2024.
-Once incorporated, we believe these biomarkers will significantly enhance the diagnostic sensitivity for lupus of our AVISE® Lupus and AVISE® CTD tests beyond their current 80% sensitivity.
+We currently plan to incorporate these three biomarkers into our AVISE® CTD test towards the end of 2024.
+Once incorporated, we believe these biomarkers will significantly enhance the diagnostic sensitivity for lupus of our AVISE® CTD tests beyond its current 80% sensitivity.

-CTD RA Sub-Profile
+RA Sub-Profile

 Approximately 70% of rheumatoid arthritis (RA) patients show serological evidence of RA, identified by key biomarkers: anti-CCP and Rheumatoid Factor.
 The remaining 30% of patients, despite lacking these serological markers, are clinically diagnosed with RA; this subgroup is referred to as "seronegative RA."
 These patients often face delays in diagnosis due to the absence of serological evidence.
 In cases of early inflammatory arthritis, differential diagnosis is broad, including conditions like reactive arthritis, crystal arthropathy, spondyloarthropathy, and other systemic rheumatic diseases such as SLE and Sjogren's syndrome, alongside seronegative RA.
-We have identified three unique biomarkers specific to seronegative RA that help bridge this diagnostic gap, now enabling AVISE® CTD to correctly identify approximately a third of the traditional seronegative RA subgroup.
+We have identified three unique biomarkers specific to seronegative RA (the RA Sub-Profile Biomarkers) that help bridge this diagnostic gap and would enable AVISE® CTD to correctly identify approximately a third of the traditional seronegative RA subgroup.
 We currently plan to incorporate these new biomarkers into our AVISE® CTD test toward the end of 2024, allowing for more timely and targeted treatment plans for these patients.
+We've submitted our validation for our rheumatoid arthritis assay utilizing RA33 antibodies to the New York State Department of Health for conditional approval.
+We intend to commercialize the assay once conditional approval is received in accordance with the FDA final rule on laboratory developed tests.

-We believe that the addition of the biomarkers discussed above will further differentiate our core test offerings in the market and be accretive to our financial performance.
-We expect progressive incremental improvements in demand for AVISE® CTD over time, as we educate physicians about the benefits these new markers provide.
+We believe that the addition of the biomarkers discussed above will further differentiate our core test offerings in the market and be accretive to our financial performance, as well as have a positive impact on the average sales price of AVISE® CTD and revenue.
+Additionally, we anticipate progressive incremental improvements in demand for AVISE® CTD over time, as we educate physicians about the benefits these new markers provide.
+Given the financial impact we expect from the planned launch of these new biomarkers, we estimate that we will achieve positive cash flows within a year of launching both the T-Cell Biomarkers and the RA Sub-Profile Biomarkers.
+This estimate assumes, among other things, that we are able to incrementally increase the average selling price per test.
+This estimate may ultimately be incorrect.